 Ready, Fire, Aim

 Knowing precisely who you want to buy your product is harder than you might think.
 In a perfect world, you want every single customer to sign up for your insurance company’s coverage.
-But that’s not realistic, especially in an industry like insurance where there are a lot of similar options (at least from a customer’s perspective.
-WE know you’re unique and special.)
-Different content is also going to be needed depending on the verticals your insurance company focuses on providing customer types.
-Even location will play a factor in how you approach determining which audience to build which content for.
+But that’s not realistic, especially in an industry like insurance where there are a lot of similar options (at least from a customer’s perspective; WE know you’re unique and special.)
+Different content is also going to be needed depending on the verticals your insurance company focuses on.
+Even location will play a factor in how you determine which audience to build which content for.

 So, let’s take a look at a few hypothetical target customers.

 Target 1: The Bargain Hunter